 Some animals, such as forager ants, have actually specialized in cultivating mold for food.

-- Such special molds are currently being researched as novel sources of antibiotics!
+- Surprisingly, such special molds are currently under research as novel sources of antibiotics!

 - Control ants in the garden naturally